Zandresw95/workSchedule/README.md

 # workSchedule program :)
+Design Patterns:
+  DAO (Data Access Objet) to get information from our file.
+  MVC (Model-View-Controller) to set information, handle information and do some logic and show it to the user.

 Solution:
-  We will use the DAO and MVC design patterns.
   We slice each line read from our inputs file, we separate the employee and his schedule, internally the slicer function will create a key-value collection where we will take as key the day and its value will be the hours.
 This information will be converted into an employee object and we will return a list of employees, with their respective schedule.

   We will take 2 employees from the list and we will compare their schedules, in case of sharing hours, we will add that value in a variable and we will return the name of both employees and the number of hours they share.